 It will accept all connections made to any address.
 (Public mode)

-Running Redis with a root user dramatically increases the potential damage that an attacker can cause if the session is hijacked.
+Running a Redis infrastructure with a root user dramatically increases the potential damage that an attacker can cause if the session is hijacked.
 It is better to run it as an unprivileged Redis user for a specific purpose, since the root user has access to ‘sudo’ commands that can be utilized to change the system configuration, such as ‘start/stop’ a service.

 Restrict traffic coming from the outside world, except the trusted clients, to the internal network with the help of firewall rules.
-If no communication is required from the network outside, then disallow the incoming traffic to the port 6379 with the help of network access control lists.
+If no communication is required from the network outside, then disallow the incoming traffic to port 6379 with the help of network access control lists.
 If not, the information saved on Redis would be accessible to external applications.

-It is recommended to use the protected mode when Redis is executed with the default configuration (binding all the interfaces) and without any password.
+It is recommended to use the protected mode when Redis in cloud is executed with the default configuration (binding all the interfaces) and without any password.
 In this mode, Redis only replies to the loopback address and replies with an error to the clients connecting from any other address.
 Uncomment the following line in the configuration file to use Redis in a protected mode.

 # Protected-mode yes

 Since it is stored inside the redis.conf file, Redis password can be very long.
 Ensure that the password is strong and lengthy to stand against the Brute-force attacks — around 150K passwords can be tested per second by a password cracking tool against the Redis server.
-To add a password authentication to Redis, uncomment the following line in the configuration file and change the password in front of it.
+To add a password authentication to the Redis infrastructure, uncomment the following line in the configuration file and change the password in front of it.